Skip to content

 A cashless ATM transaction operates on the same principle as ‘cash back’ options when shopping at a convenience store.
 The consumer uses their debit card to request a withdrawal from their bank, but the requested amount is delivered to the merchant’s account rather than disbursed as cash.

-In this way, no cash needs to change hands, and the merchant need not be immediately identified as high-risk, as it is a cash withdrawal rather than a purchase.
-While this certainly has been a clever workaround for some time, there are some drawbacks, including:
+This way, no cash needs to change hands and the merchant need not be immediately identified as high-risk, as it is a cash withdrawal rather than a purchase.
+While this certainly has been a clever workaround for some time, there are some drawbacks.
+Customers generally must choose to ‘withdraw’ cash much like they would at a regular ATM.
+Merchants must, therefore, have change available, even though the transaction is theoretically cashless.

 Tier 1 Risk Levels & MCC Codes

-According to the Visa Integrity Risk Program (VIRP), cannabis and CBD merchants or dispensaries often fall under MCC 5912, a tier 1 industry that broadly covers pharmacies and drug stores.
-According to the Visa Integrity Risk Program guide, “Tier 1” high integrity risk merchants have a higher risk of illegal activity occurring if the proper controls aren’t in place, and any potential illegal activity that occurs could cause significant harm to the health and safety of individuals.
+According to the Visa Integrity Risk Program guide, “Tier 1” high-integrity risk merchants have a higher risk of illegal activity occurring if the proper controls aren’t in place, and any potential illegal activity that occurs could cause significant harm to the health and safety of individuals.

 Tier 1 is the most highly regulated tier for these reasons.